 Today, various types of antibodies can be reproduced and cultivated in labs to then be utilized in a number of medical and pharmaceutical applications.
 In fact they represent the fastest growing group of biotherapeutics both in terms of clinical trials and in global sales revenue.

-Since they have been approved and commercially used for the first time in the late 1980s, artificially cultivated antibodies have seen a steady rise in terms of utilization.
+Since afucosylated & recombinant antibodies have been approved and commercially used for the first time in the late 1980s, artificially cultivated antibodies have seen a steady rise in terms of utilization.
 Currently, there are several hundred products in development, many of which are targeting multiple indications.
 This whole process is called “Glycoengineering of Antibodies for Modulating Functions”.

-So what’s the buzz around engineered antibodies?
+So what’s the impact of glycosylation on monoclonal antibodies (mAbs)?
 Do recombinant and afucosylated antibodies live up to the hype surrounding them and what are (potential) fields of application?

-ADCC enhancement is important to push the efficacy of cancer antibodies, however, as a result of nonspecific IgG competing with the drugs for binding to FcγIIIa on natural killer cells, a number of already approved cancer antibodies have less ADCC than could be desired.
-And this is where the afucosylated monoclonal antibody comes in: It overcomes this problem through improved FcγIIIa binding – the results are ADCC enhanced antibodies.
+Enhaced ADCC activity is important to push the efficacy of cancer antibodies, however, as a result of nonspecific IgG competing with the drugs for binding to FcγIIIa on natural killer cells (NK cells) a number of already approved cancer antibodies have less ADCC than could be desired.
+And this is where the afucosylated monoclonal antibody comes in: It overcomes this problem through improved FcγIIIa binding – the results are (antibody-dependent cellular cytotoxity) ADCC enhanced antibodies.

 Recombinant antibodies are not only easily and reliably reproduced but offering a number of additional advantages, which is why they are increasingly popular in both medical and research applications.
 They are primarily utilized for targeting: